KevinRohn/flutter_profacto_sdk/README.md

 This library is actively developed alongside production apps.

-Having trouble adapting to the latest API?
+Having trouble adapting to the latest SDK?
 Please open an issue.

 **Please be fully prepared to deal with breaking changes.**